apideck-libraries/portman/README.md

 Let Portman do all the work and inject contract & variation tests with a minimum of configuration.
 Customize the Postman requests & variables with a wide range of options to assign & overwrite variables.

+> [!IMPORTANT]
+> The default behaviour of the Query parameters is changed since version 1.26.0.
+Non-required query parameters will be disabled in Postman by default.

 ## Why use Portman?

 Convert your OpenAPI spec to Postman, generate contract & variation tests, upload the Postman collection & run the tests through Newman.